Using this awesome library you can track and use all available ComPorts on your linux machine.

 - Right-click the folder where you have unpacked the

-Click here to see the full tutorial and how to install on Red Hat.
+Click here to see the full tutorial and how to install it on Red Hat.

-Now that the machine is ready to receive the deploy from windows, lets check how to implement the code, by the way, there are a simple demo showing how to work whit the library, you can download it here.
+Now that the machine is ready to receive the deployment from Windows, let’s check how to implement the code. by the way, there is a simple demo showing how to work with the library, you can download it here.

-After download and open the demo project, follow the steps below to setup and deploy.
+After downloading and opening the demo project, follow the steps below to set up and deploy.

 Remember to download the SDK for the target Linux OS.